What is UGC?

 UGC stands for User Generated Content.
 Content creation has been around for years, but the term “UGC” is quite new.
 Essentially, a lot of brands are now paying content creators to create pieces of content for them, that they will then post on their own brand channels, rather than paying influencers/content creators to promote the product on their channels.
 They may do a mixture of both, or they may prefer to pay for UGC – but either way, it’s becoming an increasingly popular form of marketing.

 It’s a great addition to the marketing industry, because it means that lots of us can now create content in exchange for being paid by brands, without having to have large followings on our own social media platforms.
-It can take content creators years to build up a really good following and it’s always disappointing when certain brands have no interest in working with you unless you have 100k+ followers.
+It can take content creators years to build up a really good following and it’s always disappointing when certain brands have no interest in working with you, unless you have 100k+ followers.

 How do you become a UGC creator?